intel/intel-extension-for-transformers/examples/optimization/pytorch/huggingface/language-modeling/inference/README.md

 Step-by-Step
 ============
-This document describes the step-by-step instructions to run LLMs on 4th Gen Intel® Xeon® Scalable Processor (SPR) with PyTorch and Intel® Extension for PyTorch.
+This document describes the step-by-step instructions to run large language models(LLMs) on 4th Gen Intel® Xeon® Scalable Processor (SPR) with PyTorch and Intel® Extension for PyTorch.

 We now support 2 models, and we are adding more models and more advanced techniques(distributed inference, model compressions etc.) to better unleash LLM inference on Intel platforms.